Power Solutions for Carbon Neutrality and ESG

 Growing Harmonic Damage

-As nonlinear loads such as LEDs, inverters, and EV chargers increase, equipment damage caused by harmonics is expanding.
+As nonlinear loads such as LED lighting, inverters, and EV chargers continue to increase, harmonic-related equipment damage is becoming more widespread.

-To prevent transformer failures, reduce losses, and improve efficiency, harmonic mitigation measures are essential.
+Harmonic mitigation is essential to prevent transformer failures, reduce losses, and improve energy efficiency.

 01